Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: Review of Previous Algorithms

 \subsection{The Tree-Partition Algorithm}

-The tree-partition algorithm is based on an optimal spanning tree in graph $H$.
-Note that an optimal spanning tree in $H$ corresponds to an optimal constrained spanning forest in $G$.
-The algorithm is to split the corresponding constrained spanning forest into small components in a good way such that each component has a demand of at most $k$, and moreover each that contains no depots in it has a demand of at least $k/2$.
-Note that each component that contains one depot can be transformed into a tour by doubling all edges in it and then shortcutting.
-For each component that contains no depots, the algorithm will add one edge with minimized weight connecting one depot to it.
-Then, it can be transformed into a tour by the same method: doubling and shortcutting.
-Note that this algorithm works for unsplittable, splittable, and unit-demand $k$-MCVRP at the same time.
+The tree-partition algorithm is based on an optimal spanning tree in graph $H$ that corresponds to an optimal constrained spanning forest in $G$.
+This algorithm aims to split the corresponding constrained spanning forest into edge-disjoint components ensuring that each component has a demand of at most $k$.
+Additionally, any component lacking depots must have a demand of at least $k/2$.
+Components containing one depot can be converted into tours by doubling all edges within them and then shortcutting.
+For components lacking depots, the algorithm adds a single edge connecting them to the nearest depot with minimized weight.
+These components are subsequently transformed into tours using the same doubling and shortcutting method.
+Note that this algorithm is applicable to unsplittable, splittable, and unit-demand $k$-MCVRP simultaneously.

 \begin{lemma}[\cite{HarksKM13}]~ For unsplittable, splittable, and unit-demand $k$-MCVRP, there is a polynomial-time algorithm to output a solution of cost at most $(4/k)\Delta+2c(T^*)$. \end{lemma}

 By Lemmas~\ref{lb-delta} and \ref{lb-tree}, the tree-partition algorithm achieves a 4-approximation ratio for unsplittable, splittable, and unit-demand $k$-MCVRP.